BNDES server received an extra R$ 108 thousand on average - 08/14/2022 - Market

 |8,020

-*Petrobras claimed that the minimum, average and maximum values of the PLR were confidential.
+*Petrobras claimed that the minimum, average and maximum PLR values were confidential.

 **Average value estimated based on total PLR expenses (R$ 592.15 million) and the number of employees covered.